printermodding/printermodding.github.io/docs/klipper.md

 - Enhanced bed leveling: Klipper's bed leveling routines are more sophisticated than the ones typically found in firmware, allowing for better print quality.

+**Note:** Klipper is not compatible with all printer touch screens (eg. Neptune 3), so prints will have to be monitored through the web interface exclusively.

 ##Installation

 There are multiple ways to install and setup Klipper.
 For this tutorial, a tool